Fainabi/ModelZoo/RL-toys/sokoban/README.md

 For a game with relative big state space, e.g. game5, it needs time to travel all states in every single sweep.
 It took a decade more sweeps to finish its playing.
+For game with bigger state space, consider monte-carlo and TD methods.